rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

 <a target="_blank" href="https://nodesource.com/products/nsolid">
 N|Solid</a>
 from NodeSource
-   is a fully compatible Node.js runtime enhanced to address the needs of enterprise production support.
+   is a "fully compatible Node.js runtime enhanced to address the needs of enterprise production support."
+It provides a GUI.

 <a target="_blank" href="https://downloads.nodesource.com/">
    https://downloads.nodesource.com</a>